charlesRmajor/base-expo-native-project/README.md

     1. Setup:
         1. **get your expo org/slug path**
         2. Get your bundle/package identifiers:
+            * This project assumes that you use the form com.OrganizationID.CanonicalAppID.
+OrganizationID & CanonicalAppID will have to be entered separately.
             1. Android:
             2. iOS:
             3. Facebook App ID: